St. Paul's Hospital Millennium Medical College: Partnerships

-With the new maternity hospital, children's hospital and college complexes under construction, the college is intended to become a model integrated curriculum with undergraduate and graduate health sciences programs.
+With the new maternity hospital, children's hospital, and college complexes under construction, the college is intended to become a model integrated curriculum with undergraduate and graduate health sciences programs.
 The school has already created strong ties to local and international institutions, like Addis Ababa University, Jimma University, Tulane University, University of Michigan as well as the Open University.

-Tulane University's collaboration with St. Paul's is spearheaded by Wuleta Lemma, its Country Director, and is mainly focused on undergraduate medical education, concentrating on library resources, ICT support for infrastructure and technical support, and financing staff development programs and now expanding to postgraduate programs like specialty in Pediatrics.
+Tulane University's collaboration with St. Paul's is spearheaded by Wuleta Lemma, its Country Director.
+It is mainly focused on undergraduate medical education, concentrating on library resources, ICT support for infrastructure and technical support, and financing staff development programs and now expanding to postgraduate programs like specialty in Pediatrics.

 The initial goal of the partnership between University of Michigan and St. Paul's, spearheaded by [Senait Fisseha], was to improve maternal child health and decrease maternal mortality.
 Their efforts have led to the obstetrics and gynecology residency program and the addition of comprehensive family planning to the medical school curriculum.
 The partnership has since been expanded, and plans for new training programs in multiple fields and departments are in the works.

-Other partnerships include the Egyptian Ministry of Health, which is helping to develop a Gastrointestinal/Hepatology Unit and Renal Center, and well as the Harvard School of Public Health, University of Bergen and University of Alberta.
+Other partnerships include the Egyptian Ministry of Health, which is helping to develop a Gastrointestinal/Hepatology Unit and Renal Center, as well as the Harvard School of Public Health, University of Bergen, and University of Alberta.

 Leadership

 As of 2016, the provost is Zerihun Abebe; an associate professor in dermatology, who has been the medical director of Mekele hospital.
 There are three vice-provosts: for academic programs and research; for medical services; and for administration and development.
-The college has its own senate and governed by a board under the FMOH.
+The college has its senate and is governed by a board under the FMOH.